-Supplementary Figure 8.
-PCA of inhalation-grade lactose from five different batches.
-Scores plot for PC 1 and PC 2 of positive (a) and negative (b) ion data collected using the TOF.SIMS5 instrument with a 30 keV Bi3+ primary ion beam for lactose particles segmented from the substrate.
+Supplementary Figure 10.
+PCA and PLS-DA of inhalation-grade lactose from five different batches: (a, c) Scores plot for PC 1 vs. PC 2 and the first two PLS-DA components for positive ion data; (b, d) corresponding scores plots for negative ion data.
+Data were collected using the TOF.SIMS5 instrument with a 30 keV Bi3+ primary ion beam for lactose particles segmented from the substrate. (e, f) PCA scores plots for paired batches 2 and 3 in positive and negative ion modes, respectively.